making solutions for injured veterans from the U.s. and israel

 Challenge: controlling his devices without assistance

-Challenge: Automated hand stretching glove for spasticity
+Challenge: Automated hand stretching orthotic for spasticity

 Challenge: Biking with her service dog

 Former U.S. Air Force Civil Engineer, AnnMarie used to race bikes and competed in triathlons, but stopped riding after she got her service dog, Leigh Ann, who is now always by her side.
 Her goal is to get back on her bike, but she needs a solution that would allow Leigh Ann to accompany her safely.

 Challenge: Getting back to volunteer work